vardan10/Corda-schedulable-state/README.md

 # Heartbeat CorDapp

-This project is forked from [Corda Heartbeat Sample Project](https://github.com/corda/samples/tree/release-V3/heartbeat)
+This project is updated version of [Corda Heartbeat Sample Project](https://github.com/corda/samples/tree/release-V3/heartbeat)

 This CorDapp is a simple showcase of scheduled activities (i.e. activities started by a node at a specific time without direct input from the node owner).